 Seeds come from the previous harvest.
 Manure comes from the farm itself.
-These farmers use only organic fertilizers, like green manure (growing plants ploughed into the soil as fertiliser), animal manure, and some organic bone-meal (crushed and powdered animal bone) as mineral supplement.
+These farmers use only organic fertilizers, like green manure (growing plants ploughed into the soil as fertiliser), animal manure, and some organic bone-meal (crushed and powdered animal bone) as a mineral supplement.
 As for animal manure Bhut Jolokia is more receptive to cow-dung, we learned.

 Favourable climatic conditions

 Ri-Bhoi is rich in moisture and sunlight.
-Temperatures averaging 30°C in summer actually helps keep the chili’s hotness, explains Bah Storen.
+Temperatures averaging 30°C in summer actually helps keep the chilli’s hotness, explains Bah Storen.
 The first three months’ harvests – August to October – yield the hottest chilies.
 Pungency then reduces as temperatures dip and the length of daylight and its intensity decreases.

 Farm Implements and Machinery Used